sglanzer-deprecated/ember-cli-blanket/README.md

 ## Release History

+* 0.2.3

+Resolving a release version collision with the npm published version

 * 0.2.2

 Upgraded to ember-cli 0.1.12

 Removed unused dependencies installed in the standard ember-cli addon generation that were causing deprecation warnings.

 * 0.2.1